inspire-lab/aluminum_shark/README.md

 ## Build it yourself

-To build the code yourself you the following:
+To build the code yourself, you the following:
  - bazel to build TensorFlow (https://bazel.build)
  - CMake to build OpenFHE and SEAL (https://cmake.org)
- - Python 3 with numpy (needs to be usable as `python` not `python3`)
+ - Python 3 with numpy (needs to be usable as `python`, not `python3`)
  - git

-Unless specified otherwise all paths are relative to the project root.
+Unless specified otherwise, all paths are relative to the project root.

 ### Fetching dependencies

-First we need to download and build the depencies.
+First, we need to download and build the dependencies.
 To download the dependencies
 run:

 ```